Ayanda-D/rabbitmq-message-persister/README.md

 [![Build Status](https://travis-ci.org/Ayanda-D/rabbitmq-message-persister.svg?branch=master)](https://travis-ci.org/Ayanda-D/rabbitmq-message-persister)

-This plugin persists messages by filling the `delivery_mode` property of a message as it enters RabbitMQ with the AMQP 0-9-1 protocol defined setting of `2`, regardless of the what value was set/defined by the publishing client application.
-If enabled, it allows all RabbitMQ ingress messages to be marked as persistent on publish entry.
+This plugin persists or non-persists messages by filling the `delivery_mode` property of a message as it enters RabbitMQ with the AMQP 0-9-1 protocol defined setting of `2` or `1`, as configured `delivery_mode` value, regardless of the what value was set/defined by the publishing client application.
+If enabled, it allows all RabbitMQ ingress messages to be marked as persistent or transient on publish entry.

 **NOTE:** The plugin assumes queues to which messages are destined to were declared as **durable**, along with **durable exchanges** if **full message**